zammad/zammad-org/src/sr/documentation/use/advanced-features.md

 a select field (i-doit).
 Afterwards, you can see the linked item with additional metadata.
 By clicking on the linked item, you are redirected to it in the respective system.

+## Highlight Text

+**Зашто?**

+It allows you to give your colleagues a hint about important aspects of the ticket and to make sure important parts aren't getting overlooked.
+Be aware that this feature is not about text highlighting for new articles, it is about highlighting text in existing articles for you and other agents.

+**Како?**

+![Screenshot shows highlight menu from ticket detail view](/screenshots/cypress/usage-advanced-features.cy.js/text-highlighting.png)

+Use the highlighting tool with the pencil icon in the upper right corner in the ticket detail view.
+To highlight text, either select text first and then click the button.
+As an alternative, you can click the highlighting button first and then select text.
+You can choose a different color by using the down arrow on the right side of the button.
+To remove the highlighting, simply choose the rubber icon from the color menu.